microsoft/calculator/docs/NewFeatureProcess.md

   customer need or pain point we need to remedy?
 Is there a business goal or metric we are trying to improve?
 Do we have a hypothesis we want to prove or disprove?
 * **Evidence or User Insights**: Why should we do this?
-Potential sources of data: Feedback Hub, other GitHub issues, other anecdotes from listening to customers in person or online, request from another team, telemetry data, user research, market or competitive research
+Potential sources of data: Feedback Hub, other GitHub issues, other anecdotes from listening to customers in person or online, a request from another team, telemetry data, user research, market or competitive research
 * **Proposal**: How will the solution/feature help us solve the problem?
 How will it meet the target audience’s needs?
 If there are business goals or metrics, how does this improve them?